-Tissue samples of your cancer removed during the operation will be sent to the laboratory and examined under a microscope.
-Depending on the result of this investigation, you may need further treatment.
+We will send tissue samples of your cancer removed during the operation to the laboratory so they can be examined under a microscope.
+Depending on the results, you may need further treatment.

 Your individual treatment will be carefully planned and the medical team will explain this to you.
-Please remember that this leaflet is a general guide and your needs may be slightly different.
-The average length of stay in hospital for a mandibulectomy is usually around two weeks.
+Please remember that this leaflet is only a general guide and we will give you information specific to your particular needs.

+The average length of stay in hospital for a maxillectomy is usually five to seven days.